Course Listing

 - Durham GTA

 Critically examines conceptualizations of health, illness, and disease, focusing on social determinants of health.
 Topics include income security, employment, and work; education and literacy; food production and access; Indigenous health; and intersections of gender and health.
-Prerequisite: 60% or higher in SOCI 1002H (or in 1000Y).
-Excludes SOCI 3630Y.
+Prerequisite: 60% or higher in SOCI 1002H or 60% or higher in SOCI 1001H and HEAL-NURS 1005H.

 -